mbolt35/mbolt35.github.io/_posts/2019-06-30-the-road-to-better-concurrency-part1.md

 layout: post
 title: "The Road to Better Concurrency: Part 1"
 ---
 About 6 years ago, well into my professional software career, [R.J.
 Lorimer](http://realjenius.com), a friend and work colleague, casually drops mention of a Java library named **Akka**.
 It was in context to a discussion we were having about a scheduling/dispatch library we were using at the time, [Hawt Dispatch](https://github.com/fusesource/hawtdispatch).
 It is a rare thing to discover joy in working with specific APIs, but I doted over the elegance of **Hawt** and the powerful simplicity of it.
-R.J. had noted how the dispatching had an implementation in [Akka](https://akka.io/), an implementation of the **Actor** model for the JVM.
-I followed up briefly after that conversation, but it was the end of the day and the mention of **Erlang** had be spooked.
-It would be a few years before I dove deeper into Actors.
+R.J. had noted how the dispatching had an implementation in [Akka](https://akka.io/), an implementation of the **actor** model for the JVM.
+I followed up briefly after that conversation, but it was the end of the day and the mention of **Erlang** had me spooked.
+It would be a few years before I dove deeper into actors.

 ### Actors